PrasadUrvashi/Monk9tech_VLISI_INTENSHIP_TASKS/README.md

 ## 🟢 Part 1: Basics of Floor Planning (VLSI)

 ### 🔹 What is Floor Planning?
+Floor planning is the **first physical design step** in the RTL to GDSII flow.
+It defines **how different blocks are arranged inside the chip**.

+📌 It is similar to **city zoning before construction**.
+---
 ### 🔹 Why Floor Planning is Important?
 - Controls chip **area and shape**
 - Reduces **routing congestion**